arangodb/arangodb/DEPRECATED.md

 * Foxx: Function-based Foxx Queue job types have been removed entirely.
 Please use the new script-based job types instead.
 * Foxx: the Foxx sessions option `jwt` has been removed entirely.
 Please use the `sesssions-jwt` app from the Foxx app store or use the `crypto` module's JWT functions directly.
 * Foxx: the Foxx sessions option `type` has been removed entirely.
 Please use the options `cookie` and `header` instead.
+* Foxx: the Foxx sessions option `sessionStorageApp` has been removed entirely.
+Please use the option `sessionStorage` instead.
 * The module `org/arangodb/extend` is deprecated.
 Please use the module `extendible` instead.